-The notion of 'military intelligence' has been defined previously as "... the art of knowing one's enemies" and the central role of intelligence is to provide decision makers at all levels of command with the most complete understanding possible of the enemy.
+I "defined" previously the notion of 'military intelligence'

+"... the art of knowing one's enemies"

+and the central role of intelligence is to provide decision makers at all levels of command with the most complete understanding possible of the enemy.
 This involves knowledge of an enemy's goals, intentions, capabilities, methods of operation, vulnerabilities and sense of value and loss.
 It involves, also, knowledge of the enemy's culture and customs and knowledge and an understanding of the terrain of operations.
-Importantly, it involves an understanding of the likely enemy reactions to one's own force's operational initiatives.
-Essentially, there are three levels of intelligence which are each defined by the level of user of the intelligence and not the level of the staff that produce it.
-These levels are:
+Importantly, it involves an understanding of the likely enemy reactions to one's own force's operational initiatives